Author: Krisi Brackett MS SLP/CCC

 We broke down the components of chewing for therapy as follows:

+1. lateral placement of pureed food ? we placed smooth foods into the sides of his mouth to start his tongue practicing going left and right instead of in and out which is used in a sucking pattern.
 2. Biting ? he practiced biting on chewy tubes (biting and holding and biting up and down as many times as he could for jaw strengthening).
 He also practiced biting on foods placed on his molars such as graham crackers, Cheetos, cookies, etc. (things that would melt in his mouth).
+3. Mouth closure ?
+The therapist would help sometimes with jaw stability or mouth closure by holding underneath his jaw.

 There were many times that his mother expressed frustration and concern that his cousins wanted food more than him or that they were able to eat a hamburger and she was still bringing the food processor to family vacations.
 Kyle seemed to have weeks of doing great and then he would get sick with a cold and go back to gagging, sucking, and tolerating less texture for awhile.
 We kept encouraging her to do daily practice at home.
 Each stretch of time he was able to practice good chewing would make his recovery faster from minor setbacks.